treeverse/lakeFS/design/log-commits-per-path.md

 ### Problem Description

-This feature gives the ability to log commits that contain changes only to a specified path or list of path.
+This feature gives the ability to log commits that contain changes only to a specified path or list of paths.
 The path can represent a specif object or a prefix.

 For example: `lakectl log lakefs://example1/main/path/to/object` will output only the commits in which the object changed.